 We have engaged third-party service providers to perform credit and debit card processing services for client's payments to us, and we understand that some of our clients use those services, and we may engage third-party service providers in the future to provide fraud analysis services.
+We also may integrate with third-party service providers used by our clients to process payments made by consumers.
 If these service providers do not perform adequately or if our relationships, or the relationships of our clients, with these service providers were to terminate, our ability or the ability of our clients to process payments could be adversely affected and our business could be harmed.
-The laws and regulations related to payments are complex and are potentially impacted by tensions between federal and state treatment of the vaporization, tobacco, nicotine and cannabis industries.
+The laws and regulations related to payments are complex and are potentially impacted by tensions between federal and state treatment of the vaporization, tobacco, nicotine, cannabis, CBD and hemp, and cannabis accessories industries.
 These laws and regulations also vary across different jurisdictions in the United States, Canada and globally.
 As a result, we are required to spend significant time and effort to comply with those laws and regulations.
 Any failure or claim of our failure to comply, or any failure by our third-party service providers to comply, could cost us substantial resources, could result in liabilities, or could force us to stop offering our clients the ability to pay with credit cards, debit cards and bank transfers.
 As we expand the availability of these payment methods or offer new payment methods to our clients in the future, we may become subject to additional regulations and compliance requirements.
 Due to the constantly evolving and complex laws and regulations applicable to our industry, third-party merchant banks and third-party payment processors may consider our business a high risk.
 This could cause a third party to discontinue its services to us, and we may not be able to find a suitable replacement.
 If this were to occur, we would need to collect from our clients using less efficient methods, which could adversely impact our collections, revenues and financial performance.
 Additionally, if a third party were to discontinue its services to us or if the applicable laws and regulations were to evolve in a way that impacted us negatively, we may not be able to realize our plans of expanding our business offerings, which could have a material adverse effect on our operations and our plans for expansion.
-For more information, see "-We are subject to industry standards, governmental laws, regulations and other legal obligations, particularly related to privacy, data protection and information security, and any actual or perceived failure to comply with such obligations could harm our business" below.
+For more information, see "-We are subject to industry standards. governmental laws, regulations and other legal obligations, particularly related to privacy, data protection and information security, and any actual or perceived failure to comply with such obligations could harm our business" below